aptech/docs/docs/CR-close.rst

 *handle* is the scalar file handle created when the file was opened.
 It will contain an integer which can be used to refer to the file.

-:func:`close` will close the file specified by *handle*, and will return a 0 if successful and a -1 if not successful.
-The handle itself is not affected by :func:`close` unless the return value of :func:`close` is assigned to it.
+`close` will close the file specified by *handle*, and will return a 0 if successful and a -1 if not successful.
+The handle itself is not affected by `close` unless the return value of `close` is assigned to it.

 If *f1* is a file handle and it contains the value 7, then after: